Michiel de Swaen

-Michiel de Swaen ([miˈxil də ˈsʋaːn]; 20 January 1654 – 3 May 1707) was a surgeon and a rhetorician from the Southern Netherlands.
+Michiel de Swaen ([miˈxil də ˈsʋaːn]; 20 January 1654 – 3 May 1707) was a surgeon and a rhetorician from the Spanish Netherlands.

 Childhood, schooling and professional life

+On January 20, 1654, Michiel de Swaen entered the world in Dunkirk as the eldest child of Pieter de Swaen, hailing from Cambrai in Hainaut, and his wife, Catharina Senlegier, a native of Hulst in Zeeland.

-Michiel de Swaen studied at the college of the Jesuits in his native town, where he probably got a humanist education, acquired chiefly through theatre, as in those days theatre was the foundation of a pedagogical education.
+He studied at the college of the Jesuits in his native town, where he probably got a humanist education, acquired chiefly through theatre, as in those days theatre was the foundation of a pedagogical education.
 After six years of schooling - three of which with a surgeon and three at an unknown place - De Swaen settled in Dunkirk (Duinkerke) as a surgeon and barber, at the same time being committed to the literary life in this city.
 Although in those days there were already 14 surgeons active in Dunkirk, De Swaen must have found enough patients as he complained in an occasional poem about the limited time he could spend on poetry.

 Historical and literary background

 The occupation of Dunkirk

 The 17th century was a decisive period in the history of the Low Countries and the events of that time also considerably affected De Swaen's own life.
 While the Republic of the Seven United Netherlands witnessed its Golden Age, the Southern Netherlands suffered economic decline and the miseries of war.
 The once prospering port town of Antwerp started to decline as a metropolis and this to the benefit of towns and cities in the Dutch Republic, like Amsterdam, The Hague, Rotterdam and Utrecht.

 In 1662, De Swaen being eight years old, England sold the Flemish town of Dunkirk to King Louis XIV of France.
 A year later, French became the mandatory formal language, which forced public life in this part of Flanders to take place entirely in French; since the Ordinance of Villers-Cotterêts it was illegal in France to speak any other languages than French.
 The French influence was nonetheless not felt at once; a significant part of the population continued to speak Dutch till the end of the 19th century.
 Moreover, all works De Swaen wrote were written in Dutch.
 It is only after 1700 that performances in the playhouses in Dunkirk were held exclusively French.

 What De Swaen might have thought about the French occupation can indirectly be understood by reading the sonnet in which he looks back with unconcealed nostalgia on a journey in the Republic of the Seven United Netherlands; he visited Rotterdam, where he lodged at his son's place.
 De Swaen seems to have preferred the Dutch standards and values above those that his occupied country had to offer under French rule; there is no doubt about that after reading the sonnet aen den Heer Van Heel: